brendanhay/digger/README.md

 Contribute
 ----------

-Dig is a commandline tool to generate shovel configurations for RabbitMQ.
+Dig is a command-line tool to generate Shovel configurations for RabbitMQ.

 <a name="contribute" />